24/7 Emergency Plumber Greenwich | Verified, Insured & Fast Response

 A plumbing emergency is any fault that cannot safely wait.

-Greenwich Council defines emergency repairs as those required to avoid immediate danger or serious damage to the property — which includes burst pipes, blocked drains or toilets causing flooding.¹ Urgent but non-emergency faults — a leaking pipe you have isolated, a boiler fault in mild weather — can wait for a same-day or next-morning booking at standard rates.
+Greenwich Council states that emergencies include very dangerous problems that could hurt people or damage property, and aims to respond within 2 hours.¹ For plumbing, this typically includes burst pipes, blocked drains and toilets causing flooding.
+Urgent but non-emergency faults — a leaking pipe you have isolated, a boiler fault in mild weather — can wait for a same-day or next-morning booking at standard rates.

 Not every urgent job is an emergency — and not every emergency looks dramatic.
 A slow drip under a floorboard in a Charlton terrace can cause serious timber damage if left unaddressed.
-A boiler making unusual noises on a cold night needs same-day professional assessment — not because every knock is serious, but because some are.
+A boiler making unusual noises on a cold night may justify same-day advice, especially if accompanied by loss of heating or hot water, error codes, smells, staining, or any signs of unsafe operation.

 If you are unsure, call a verified emergency plumber in Greenwich.
 A plumber will tell you whether it needs same-day attention.